The-Heroes-Journey-EQEMU/eqdb/maps/converter/README.md

 1. Check the test logs for detailed error information
 2. Review the MAP_CONVERSION_PLAN.md for implementation details
 3. Examine the test scripts for usage examples
 4. Check the database for metadata and file information
+5. Review error summaries and performance metrics